bombbomb/BBCore/README.md

 [![Build Status](https://travis-ci.org/bombbomb/BBCore.svg?branch=master)](https://travis-ci.org/bombbomb/BBCore)

-A Javascript API to use BombBomb services.
+A Javascript API enabling the use of BombBomb's video recording, sending and more!

-Requires node, grunt.

-Run `npm test` to fire off the tests.
+Use of BBCore requires only a recent version of jQuery and BBCore.js.

-Run `grunt` to test and miniaturize.
+Running the tests requires [grunt-cli](https://github.com/gruntjs/grunt-cli).
+Then run `grunt` to test and miniaturize.